UserShruthi/UserShruthi/README.md

-# Hello👋 This is Shruthi!
+# Hello👋 This is Shruthi..
 ![Wavy Hi!](https://example.com/path/to/wavy-hi.gif)